WBUI

 WBUI (channel 23) is a television station licensed to Decatur, Illinois, United States, serving the Central Illinois region as an affiliate of The CW.
 It is owned by GOCOM Media, LLC, alongside Springfield-licensed Fox affiliate WRSP-TV, channel 55 (and its semi-satellite, Urbana-licensed WCCU, channel 27).
-GOCOM maintains joint sales and shared services agreements (JSA/SSA) with Sinclair Broadcast Group, owner of Springfield-licensed ABC affiliate WICS, channel 20 (and its semi-satellite, Champaign-licensed WICD, channel 15), for the provision of certain services.
+GOCOM maintains joint sales and shared services agreements (JSA/SSA) with Rincon Broadcasting Group, owner of Springfield-licensed ABC affiliate WICS, channel 20 (and its semi-satellite, Champaign-licensed WICD, channel 15), for the provision of certain services.
 WBUI, WRSP and WICS share studios on East Cook Street in Springfield's Eastside; WBUI maintains an advertising sales office on South Main Street/US 51 in downtown Decatur and transmitter facilities in Whitmore Township (between Oreana and I-72).

 History

-The station signed on May 14, 1984 as WFHL and was owned by the local Foursquare Church.
+The station signed on May 14, 1984, as WFHL and was owned by the local Foursquare Church.
 One half of the station's programming was Christian programming with shows such as The 700 Club and local religious programs.
 The station's original studios were located on North Parkway Court in Decatur.
 The other half of the schedule consisted of recent barter cartoons, some older cartoons, family-oriented off-network drama shows, classic sitcoms, westerns, and old movies.

 In 1998, the station was sold to Paxson Communications, who renamed the station WPXU.
 The station replaced most hours of programming with infomercials until it joined the company's Pax TV network at its launch on August 31, 1998.
 At that point, the syndicated shows aired by previous ownership were dropped entirely.
 On October 5, WPXU added a secondary affiliation with UPN as did several other Paxson-owned stations.

-ACME Communications acquired the station from Paxson on June 2, 1999 and changed it to WB affiliate WBUI.
+ACME Communications acquired the station from Paxson on June 2, 1999, and changed it to WB affiliate WBUI.
 (Paxson, now Ion Media Networks, promptly moved the WPXU-TV call letters to its station in Jacksonville, North Carolina).
 At this point, some of the syndicated shows previously airing on the station returned along with mix of classic sitcoms and cartoons.
 Even after the sale, the station retained its secondary UPN affiliation with ACME expanding the arrangement to KPLR-TV in St. Louis and WBXX-TV in Knoxville by 2000.

 When WCFN (now WCIX) joined UPN in 2002, WBUI became a sole WB affiliate.
 Gradually from about 2000 until 2005, the station phased out most cartoons and classic sitcoms for more recent sitcoms, talk shows, and court shows.
 In September 2006 with the merge between UPN and The WB, WBUI (owned by a former WB network executive) took The CW affiliation by default while WCFN joined the other new broadcast television network, MyNetworkTV.
 On June 20, 2007, GOCOM Media announced its intent to purchase this station from ACME Communications.
 The sale was approved on September 14 by the Federal Communications Commission (FCC) which waived its duopoly rules for the sale.